brando90/snap-cluster-setup/README.md

 touch /afs/cs.stanford.edu/u/<YOUR_CSID>/.bashrc
 ```
 open it with a terminal text editor.
-I suggest `vim` since that is what I use:
+I suggest `vim` (read [this for a quick ref for vim](https://coderwall.com/p/adv71w/basic-vim-commands-for-getting-started)) since that is what I use:
 ```bash
 vim /afs/cs.stanford.edu/u/<YOUR_CSID>/.bashrc
 ```